What is Amcache FileId? (glossary)

 0000da39a3ee5e6b4b0d3255bfef95601890afd80709

-To recompute the same hash for verification:
+To compute the same value:

 import hashlib